AalokSharmaOfficial/Quiz-LM-React/README.md

 4.  **Done!** GitHub Actions will now automatically build and deploy your updated site.

 ### Method 2: The GitHub Website Workflow (Quick & Convenient)
 This method is faster for simple additions but carries the risk of deploying a broken file if there are syntax errors.

-1.  **Navigate to the file:** Go to the project's repository on the GitHub website.
+1.  **Navigate to the file:** Go to your project's repository on the GitHub website.
 Click on the `public` folder, then click on the `questions.json` file.
 2.  **Edit the file:** Click the pencil icon ("Edit this file") on the top right.
 3.  **Add questions:** Carefully add your new question objects to the JSON array, ensuring all commas and brackets are correct.
 4.  **Commit changes:** Scroll to the bottom.
 In the "Commit changes" box, type a descriptive commit message (e.g., "docs: Add 10 new Geography questions").
 Ensure "Commit directly to the `main` branch" is selected and click the green "Commit changes" button.